ifkb99/python-image-grabber/README.md

 This is an update of a script I had working in python 2.7, and since imgur decided that I need to use its api do do anything now I decided to update the whole script

+## NOTHING WORKS RIGHT NOW BECAUSE OF THE PRAW UPDATE

 todo:

 - add support for gui (easygui?)